rs-pro/rocket-slate/README.md

 ## Project state: pre alpha (not working)

-A rich text editor based on [SlateJS](https://github.com/ianstormtaylor/slate) framework and [slate-plugin-next](https://slate-plugins-next.netlify.app/)
+A rich text editor based on [SlateJS](https://github.com/ianstormtaylor/slate) framework and [slate-plugins](https://slate-plugins.udecode.io/)

-Supports slate 0.57 only
+Supports slate 0.64 only

 ## In the box

-- SlateJS 0.57 (no dependency on Immutable.JS)
+- SlateJS 0.64.pre (android support)
 - Fully modular and customizeable
 - A complete wysiwyg with common functions and toolbar
 - Text and background color